FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/03-forms.md

 }
 ```

+- Which props are added by Redux Form?

 ---

 # Props

-What might we use these props for?
+What might we use each of these props for?

 - dispatch
 - pristine / dirty